Fenugreek: Production

-India is a major producer of fenugreek, and over 80% of India's output is from Rajasthan.
+India is a major producer of fenugreek, and over 80% of India's output is from the state of Rajasthan.

 Uses

 Fenugreek is used as a herb (dried or fresh leaves), spice (seeds), and vegetable (fresh leaves, sprouts, and microgreens).
 Sotolon is the chemical responsible for the distinctive maple syrup smell of fenugreek.

 Cuboid, yellow- to amber-coloured fenugreek seeds are frequently encountered in the cuisines of the Indian subcontinent, used both whole and powdered in the preparation of pickles, vegetable dishes, dal, and spice mixes such as panch phoron and sambar powder.
-They are often roasted to reduce inherent bitterness and to enhance flavour.
+They are often roasted to reduce inherent bitterness and to enhance flavour (Maillard browning).

 Cooking

-Fresh fenugreek leaves are an ingredient in some curries, such as with potatoes in cuisines of the Indian subcontinent to make "aloo methi" ("potato fenugreek") curry.
+Fresh fenugreek leaves are an ingredient in some curries, such as with potatoes in Indian cuisines to make aloo methi (potato fenugreek) curry.

 In Armenian cuisine, fenugreek seed powder is used to make a paste that is an important ingredient to cover dried and cured beef to make basturma.

-In Iranian cuisine, fenugreek leaves are called shanbalileh.
-They are one of several greens incorporated into the herb stew ghormeh sabzi, the herb frittata kuku sabzi and a soup known as eshkeneh.
+In Iranian cuisine, fenugreek leaves are called shambalileh.
+They are one of several greens incorporated into the herb stew ghormeh sabzi, the herb frittata kuku sabzi, and the soup eshkeneh.

-In Georgian cuisine, a related species—Trigonella caerulea called "blue fenugreek"—is used.
+In Georgian cuisine, a related species—Trigonella caerulea, called "blue fenugreek"—is used.

 In Egyptian cuisine, fenugreek is known by the Arabic name hilba or helba حلبة.
-Seeds are boiled to make a drink that is consumed at home, as well as in coffee shops.
+Seeds are boiled to make a drink that is consumed at home and in coffee shops.
 Peasants in Upper Egypt add fenugreek seeds and maize to their pita bread to produce aish merahrah, a staple of their diet.
-Basterma, a cured dried beef, has its distinctive flavour from the fenugreek used as a coating.
+Basterma, a cured, dried beef, gets its distinctive flavour from the fenugreek used as a coating.

+In the same way in Turkish cuisine, fenugreek seed powder, called çemen, is used to make a paste with paprika powder and garlic to cover dried and cured beef in making pastirma/basturma.
+(Its name comes from the Turkish verb bastırmak, meaning "to press").

+In Palestinian cuisine, fenugreek is used as an ingredient in a cake called fenugreek cake or hilbeh.

-In Moroccan cuisine, fenugreek is used in Rfissa, a dish associated with the countryside.
+In Moroccan cuisine, fenugreek is used in rfissa, a dish associated with the countryside.

-Fenugreek is used in Eritrean and Ethiopian cuisine.
+Fenugreek is used in Eritrean and Ethiopian cuisines.
 The word for fenugreek in Amharic is abesh (or abish), and the seed is used in Ethiopia as a natural herbal medicine in the treatment of diabetes.